magnusdv/quickped/README.md

 ## Tips and tricks

 - **Selecting individuals**.
 Select/deselect pedigree members by clicking on them.
 Selected individuals are shown in red colour.
 Pro
-    tip: To deselect everyone, click the “Selection” button under the “Remove” heading.
+  tip: To deselect everyone, click the “Deselect” button under the “Remove” heading.
 - **Labels**: Automatic labelling of the pedigree members are available in two different formats.
 The button marked `1,2,..` applies numeric labels to all individuals, in the order of their appearance in the pedigree plot.
 Alternatively, the `I-1, I-2,..` button numbers the members generation-wise, using roman numerals to indicate the generation number.
 - **Unknown sex**.
 If you double click on a pedigree member, its symbol will change into a diamond representing unknown sex.
 Double click again to revert.
 Note: Only pedigree *leaves* (members without children) may have unknown sex.
 - **Plot settings**.
 If the pedigree gets too large, increase the plot region using the control panel on the far right.
 Here you may also adjust the margins, the size of pedigree symbols and text labels.

 ## Built-in pedigrees